 Guided by a collaborative planning and design approach, the office fit out restores the natural environment and promotes occupant wellbeing through sustainable material choices, waste reuse, energy efficiency and biophilic design.
 Biophilic design connects people with nature, culture and place through incorporation of natural features and patterns.

-Our new Tāmaki Makaurau Auckland office is a contemporary workspace and collaborative hub for our people and collaborators.
-The office is situated next door to the historic Britomart Train Station, with the new city rail link, and within easy walking distance of the downtown ferry terminal, high-end boutiques, award-winning restaurants, bars, galleries and public open spaces.
+Our new Auckland office is a contemporary workspace and collaborative hub for our people and collaborators.
+The office is situated next door to the historic Britomart Train Station, with the new city rail link, and within easy walking distance of the downtown ferry terminal, desirable boutiques, award-winning restaurants, bars, galleries and public open spaces.

 Designing a living building for our Auckland office

+Aligned with our firm-wide net zero by 2030 goal, we took a regenerative and sustainable design approach for the office fit out.
 We pursued the Living Building Challenge, a globally recognised certification from the International Living Futures Institute for sustainable and regenerative buildings.
 To meet the criteria for a living building, we made conscious design and construction choices to positively impact the natural environment and optimise occupant wellbeing.

 We checked all the materials used to avoid harmful components outlined in the International Living Futures Institute’s ‘Red List’ of worst-in-class chemicals, and all the timber products used are Forest Stewardship Council certified.

-We used recycled and salvaged materials where possible, including the recycled plastic benchtops, reclaimed bricks, salvaged sliding doors and acoustic panelling, and repurposed furniture from our Sydney office.
+We used recycled and salvaged materials where possible, including the recycled plastic benchtops, reclaimed bricks, salvaged sliding doors and acoustic panelling, and repurposed furniture from Arup’s Sydney office.
 During construction, we diverted 99 per cent of waste away from landfill by prioritising material reuse, sorting offcuts directly on site to achieve the highest levels of recycling, and donating dust from plaster and wood for use in compostable toilets.

 Biophilic design connects people with nature, culture and place through incorporation of natural features and patterns.
-Occupants can see and touch natural raw materials from the local environment, including punga logs, reclaimed Kauri timber, and river stones.
+Occupants can see and touch natural raw materials from the local environment, including ponga logs, reclaimed Kauri timber, and river stones.
 Native plants are distributed throughout the office, so our people have visual access to greenery while working.
 In the entry foyer, kitchen and retreat native plants are concentrated to provide opportunity for intentional and direct interactions by everyone.

 The office is resource and energy efficient, designed to use at least 35 per cent less energy and 30 per cent less water than a typical office fit out.
 Daylight and motion sensors ensure lights are only used when necessary and zoned air conditioning gives occupants direct control over air flow and temperature while reducing energy consumption.
 Efficient taps, showers and toilets reduce annual water consumption which is actively monitored.